 Is this the death of the OpenTable business model?

-The OpenTable business model has been around since 1998 and clipping the ticket on the way through is definately a very 2000’s business model.
-OpenTable has been described as the Dinosaur of the industry , by Nick Kokonas from Tock and some aspects of the business model are now becoming under increasing pressure.
+The OpenTable business model has been around since 1998 and clipping the ticket on the way through is definitely a very 2000’s business model.
+OpenTable has been described as the Dinosaur of the industry, by Nick Kokonas from Tock and some aspects of the business model are now becoming under increasing pressure.

 - Data Sovereignty: Restaurants are becoming a lot more aware that sharing their customer data with organisations that will market to their customers on behalf of other Restaurants is a significant cause of decreasing customer loyalty.

-- Lack of marketing integration: The ability for restaurants to build customer databases AND to market to those databases is becoming critical, especially in time poor restaurants – this would be the number 1 conversation we have with our Free Online Restaurant Booking system, how to market to the database that they have collected.
+- Lack of marketing integration: The ability for restaurants to build customer databases AND to market to those databases is becoming critical, especially in time-poor restaurants – this would be the number one conversation we have with our Free Online Restaurant Booking System (FORBS).
+How to market to the database that they have collected.
 Ours and other companies are offering a lot easier ways to target existing customers and dramatically increase repeat business.

-- The Telephone: Companies like OpenTable have a huge desire to push the notion that people want the convenience of booking online and many people do, but the reality is that most people don’t.
-With the average OpenTable customer only taking 18 seats a day of bookings, it would clearly be unsustainable to only take online bookings.
-Any holistic marketing approach should definitely consider phone (and walk ins) as a part of their marketing strategy.
-Yelp reports that 2/3 of bookings are still made by phone.
+- The telephone: Companies like OpenTable have a huge desire to push the notion that people want the convenience of booking online and many people do, but the reality is that most people don’t.
+On the average, OpenTable customers are only taking 18 seats a day of bookings.
+It would clearly be unsustainable to only take online bookings.
+Any holistic marketing approach should definitely consider phone (and walk-ins) as a part of their marketing strategy.
+Yelp reports that two-thirds of bookings are still made by phone.